hemerson1/hemerson1.github.io/_posts/2022-05-18-neural-connected-differential-equations.markdown

 <!--------------------------------------------------------
 TODO:
-- summarise the function of the network
+- summarise the function of the network -> DONE
-- explain in more detail why this method is worth knowing
+- explain in more detail why this method is worth knowing -> DONE
 - label all the equations with numbers and refer to them in the text.
 - add greater spacing between subsections
 - add some images to help illustrate the points.